 About the Theatre Arts Major

 Carroll University’s theatre arts major provides you with the knowledge needed to successfully operate an arts organization or venue while also acquiring skills to perform in productions.
-You’ll gain a well-rounded understanding of how a theatre production comes together from conception to curtain call as well as gain important skills in communication, collaboration, leadership, mentorsip, project management, networking, persuasion and negotiation.
+You’ll gain a well-rounded understanding of how a theatre production comes together from conception to curtain call as well as gain important skills in communication, collaboration, leadership, mentorship, project management, networking, persuasion and negotiation.
 New in Fall of 2020, students can also major in Musical Theatre.
 The goal of the new 48-credit BA major is to train Carroll students in the unique and demanding art of musical theatre, by creating successful ‘triple threats’ (those with exceptional abilities in the areas of acting, singing and dance.)

 Our program combines classroom study with opportunities to participate in fully-produced stage productions.
 Productions include a wide range of genres, from musicals and comedies to satire and tragedy.
 Our goal is to provide students with a wide variety of experiences, working on productions that range from historical to contemporary, Broadway to off-Broadway to original work.
 You’ll learn how to direct, build stage sets, design sound and lighting and craft costumes.
 You’ll also have the chance to write, direct and perform your own work.
 Our students have the opportunity to work alongside professional, Equity actors at least once each semester.